LoayAlashraf/LoayAlashraf/README.md

 Empowering minds, securing futures, and hacking the boundaries of possibility – where dreams soar higher than the sky itself.

 * 🌍  I'm based in Egypt
+* 👀 I’m interested in BlueTeamers, Pen Testing, programming, and technologies.
+* 🔭 I’m currently working on Anomaly Network Detection Using AI
+* 💬 Ask me about Cybersecurity, Networking, and Programming.
 * 🧠  I'm learning how to learn 😁

 ### Skills